amin20/GBM_WSSM/README.md

 # Notes

-DCNN Network Architecture inspired by the [Article](https://arxiv.org/abs/1611.09326)
+Deep Convolutional Neural Network Architecture for GBM Semantic Segmentation is inspired by the [Article](https://arxiv.org/abs/1611.09326)